-After installing each RRU on its main bracket, use an inner hexagon torque screwdriver to tighten the captive screw into the holes of the attachment plate and main bracket to $5 \text{ N} \cdot \text{m}$ (44.25 lbf·in.) so that the attachment plate and main bracket are firmly secured, as shown in Figure 8-12.
+After installing each RRU on its main bracket, use an inner hexagon torque screwdriver to tighten the captive screw into the holes of the attachment plate and main bracket to $5 \, \text{N} \cdot \text{m}$ (44.25 lbf·in.) so that the attachment plate and main bracket are firmly secured, as shown in Figure 8-13

-Step 5 Install the metal sheet for neighboring RRUs, as shown in Figure 8-13.
+Step 5 Install the sheet metal tab for fixing the neighboring RRUs, as shown in Figure 8-14.